ON SALE: Make Every Day Mediterranean: An Oldways 4-Week Menu Plan E-BOOK SHOP NOW

 3. Roast the vegetables for 15 minutes undisturbed.

-4. Check the vegetables, and use a spatula to flip them over, making sure that they are still spread into a thin layer.
+4. Check the vegetables, and use a spatula to zip them over, making sure that they are still spread into a thin layer.
 Rotate the sheet pan and roast for another 5 to 10 minutes, or until fork tender.

 5. Remove the orange peel.
 In a large bowl, combine the vegetables with the orange juice before serving.